Skip to content

-How to hire a Freelance Stunt Coordinator?
+How to hire a freelance Stunt Coordinator?

-How to hire a Freelance Stunt Coordinator?
+How to hire a freelance Stunt Coordinator?

 In videos involving physical feats, safety and realism are hard enough to promote individually, let alone in tandem.
 A stunt coordinator’s job is to maximize both, improving aesthetics and reducing liabilities while minimizing your stunt budget.
 Hiring an effective freelance stunt coordinator is thus critical for any action film.